rvl-lab-utoronto/backwards-reachability/index.md

 ## Okay, but...

-But this example just begs the question **"How exactly does the set grow with respect to time?"** <br /> (You might even question the assumption that the set should always grow ( which it does *not* )).
+But this example just begs the question **"How exactly does the set grow with respect to time?"** <br />.
+You might even question the assumption that the set should always grow ( which it does *not* ).

 ### What determines the set?